 Advanced Placement (AP) – a score of three or better is required to receive credit for any of the Advanced Placement exams.

 College Level Examination Program (CLEP) – a national set of exams on selected topics.
 Harrisburg Area Community College’s campus in Lancaster and Eastern Mennonite Universities Lancaster Campus are the closest testing sites to LBC’s Lancaster campus.
 For CLEP testing sites close to where you live, click here for the CLEP Test Center listing.

 Defense Activity for Non-Traditional Educational Support (DANTES) – introductory college-level exams in more than 50 subjects.
 Penn State Harrisburg campus is the closest DANTES testing site to LBC.
 Additional DANTES testing sites.

 Earning college credit for prior life experiences is one of the unique features of adult education degrees.

 During the admissions process, students are provided with an opportunity to obtain an estimate of the number of CPL credits they can expect to earn once they enter the program.

-International students seeking to obtain an associate’s or bachelor’s degree through the adult education program will need to enroll in the Online Program and study from their home country.
-Due to the structure of our in class accelerated degree program (designed for local working adults) the college does not issue I-20s for the F-1 Visa.
+International students seeking to obtain an associate’s or bachelor’s degree through the adult education program will need to enroll in the education education online program and study from their home country.
+Due to the structure of our in class track for adult education program (designed for local working adults) the college does not issue I-20s for the F-1 Visa.

 In addition to the online application, international students seeking to apply for an adult education online degree will need to: